contiki-ng/contiki-ng/tools/readthedocs/doc/getting-started/The-Contiki-NG-build-system.md

 * `motelist-all`: prints a list of connected devices
 * `usage` and `help`: show a brief help

-# Makefiles used in the Contiki-NG build system
+## Makefiles used in the Contiki-NG build system

 The Contiki-NG build system is composed of a number of Makefiles.
 These are:

 * `Makefile`: the project's makefile, located in the project directory.
 This Makefile can define the `MODULES` variable, a list of modules that should be included.
-It can also configure the Contiki-NG networking stack (see [doc:configuration]), as well as any other standard Makefile rules and flags.
+It can also configure the Contiki-NG networking stack (see [The Contiki-NG configuration system](The-Contiki-NG-configuration-system.md)), as well as any other standard Makefile rules and flags.
 * Top-level Makefiles, located in Contiki-NG's source tree's root:
   * `Makefile.include`: the system-wide makefile.
 When make is run, `Makefile.include` includes the `Makefile.$(TARGET)` as well as all makefiles for the modules in the `MODULES` list (which is specified by the project's Makefile).
   * `Makefile.help`: Contains definitions of the `help` and `usage` targets.